Alex3k/lgtm_hrdr/README.md

 5. ** Note: The Grafana Agent won't ship data until you've configured the Enterprise Metrics Plugin (see below) **

 ## Configure Enterprise Metrics Plug in
-You will need to do the following for both gem_a and gem_b.
-I will use the below steps for gem_a, please repeat accordingly for gem_b replacing grafana_a and gem_a with grafana_b and gem_b respectively.
-1. Get the IP address of grafana_a from running `terraform output` within the stack directory.
+1. Get the IP address of grafana from running `terraform output` within the stack directory.
 2. Log in with your configured OAuth user
-4. Set the plugin token to be the output from terraform called "gem_token_override".
+3. Set the plugin token to be the output from terraform called "gem_token_override".
 Also set the "Grafana Enterprise Metrics URL" to be gem_a_endpoint from terraform output
-5. Create a tenant, I will call it "tenant1"
+4. Create a tenant, I will call it "tenant1"
-6. Create an access policy for this tenant.
+5. Create an access policy for this tenant.
 I will call it tenant1-ap.
 I have also ticked all permissions and selected the tenant1 tenant
-7. Log out and back in with your OAuth user within Grafana to get the updated Access Token which includes this attribute
+6. Log out and back in with your OAuth user within Grafana to get the updated Access Token which includes this attribute
-8. Create a prometheus data source for this tenant with the name "Prometheus Global".
+7. Create a prometheus data source for this tenant with the name "Prometheus Global".
 Set the URL to be gem_a_datasource_endpoint from terraform,  enable "Forward OAuth Identity" and add a custom header with the name of "tenant" and the value of the tenant you previously created.
 In my case "tenant1"
+8. Reconfigure the plugin (open the plugin and click on the "Configuration tab") and apply the same steps from step 3 but using gem_b instead of gem_a

 ## Creating new Tenants
 - For each tenant you create, you will need to create a new client following the same instructions outlined above for Data Shipper OIDC.
 Furthermore, for each user using that tenant you need to add the access policy id to the users attributes under Grafana/access_policies.
 Like how we did for tenant1-ap.
 Realistically you would do this as a Group as we did for the Grafana/Admin role.

 # Testing the DR Capability
 ## Destroying a region